meetecho/janus-gateway/README.md

                                   to be accepted by Janus (useful when wrapping Janus API requests in a server, none by default)
+	-A, --token-auth              Enable token-based authentication for all requests  (default=off)
 	-R, --enable-rabbitmq         Enable RabbitMQ support  (default=off)
 	-H, --rabbitmq-host=string    Address (host:port) of the RabbitMQ server to use (default=localhost:5672)